Publishing a book today is easy with self-publishing services that are generally offered for free online.

 Advertising and marketing a book is time-consuming.

 These are all normal expenses.
-Most of them are relatively cheap and beneficial.
+Most of them are relatively inexpensive and beneficial.

 Offers to market a book for a package price by someone you do not know, and who guarantees success is a sure sign of a scam.